JasonMortonNZ/laravel-grunt/README.md

 `php artisan bower:setup`

 #### bower:install
-The `bower:install` command is used to install you bower dependecies.
+The `bower:install` command is used to install you bower dependencies.
 You can use the command as follows:

 `php artisan bower:install`

 #### bower:update
-The `bower:update` command update your bower dependecies to newer versions if available.
+The `bower:update` command update your bower dependencies to newer versions if available.
 You can use the command as follows:

 `php artisan bower:update`